Image

 In Tuesday evening’s meeting, resident Dr. Lynne Viti again raised the issue, in writing -- Can the Select Board consider hybrid meetings and allow for in-person attendance?
 Resident David Atkins later added the written comment that such participation would allow residents to see and talk to one another, which is otherwise “lost in anonymous Zoom.”

-Ms. Viti’s question was followed by another question in writing from resident William Selles, asking how many people were on the meeting call.
+Dr. Viti’s question was followed by another question in writing from resident William Selles, asking how many people were on the meeting call.

 Departing from the board’s recent past practice, Ms. Cummings proceeded to respond to each of the public’s questions.
 She informed Mr. Selles that 32 participants were on the call - 8 panelists and 24 other attendees.
-She added a response to Ms. Viti’s question, noting that Select Board would consider and discuss the option of hybrid meetings at a later date.
+She added a response to Dr. Viti’s question, noting that Select Board would consider and discuss the option of hybrid meetings at a later date.

 In answer to resident Claire Galkowski’s question of whether Select Board would address the topic of the previous night’s Special Town Meeting, Ms. Cummings informed Ms. Galkowski that substantive comment would be provided in the future, when there are updates to provide.
 Additionally, she noted that the strong turnout had been acknowledged by Mr. Read.